Chart Color Schemes

 Kinglake performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

 The area's university qualification rate is 18.0%, significantly lower than Greater Melbourne's average of 37.0%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, at 11.9%, followed by graduate diplomas (3.1%) and postgraduate qualifications (3.0%).
-Trade and technical skills are prominent, with 48.9% of residents aged 15+ holding vocational credentials - advanced diplomas (14.3%) and certificates (34.6%).
+Bachelor degrees are most common at 11.9%, followed by graduate diplomas (3.1%) and postgraduate qualifications (3.0%).
+Vocational credentials are prevalent, with 48.9% of residents aged 15+ holding them, including advanced diplomas (14.3%) and certificates (34.6%).
+Educational participation is high at 28.9%, comprising primary education (11.5%), secondary education (8.4%), and tertiary education (2.7%).

-Educational participation is high, with 28.9% of residents currently enrolled in formal education.
+Educational participation is notably high, with 28.9% of residents currently enrolled in formal education.
 This includes 11.5% in primary education, 8.4% in secondary education, and 2.7% pursuing tertiary education.

 Frequently Asked Questions - Education